kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 3. **Third-Party Widgets**
    Sometimes you're stuck with `<div class="ugly-js-component">`.
 Document it and move on.

+_Disagree with any of my advice?
+Think I missed something crucial?
+Let's debate in the comments!_

 ## **The Bottom Line**

 After years, here's what I've learned: